 But I Still Had My Acne Backups

 I went through a strange phase about a year ago where I kept getting a breakout in the middle of my forehead consisting of small, poppable bumps.
 It would rear its ugly (white) head every few weeks without warning, and I would pile on the concealer and just hope and pray it would go away.
 Then, I tried this miracle product from the UK called Medik8 Blemish SOS Rapid Target Gel ($45).
 This product cleared my forehead breakout overnight, quite literally.
-Since then, I’ve never let it out of my sight.
-Upon discovering this life-saving product, I did some more research into acne ingredients and found that though benzoyl peroxide has long been used as a common acne-fighting ingredient, a lot of derms actually think it’s too harsh and can even cause scarring or premature aging.
-I’m no acne expert, but it’s something I’ve kept in mind and it’s why I gravitate toward acne products with salicylic acid and azelaic acid instead, the latter which can actually prevent a blemish from scarring (it’s also an ingredient in many brightening products).
+It's formulated with salicylic acid that unclogs pores, skin-brightening niacinamide, and antibacterial azelaic acid.

 I Restricted Alcohol to My Margarita Habit